 - Around 30 to 40% of young adults (aged 15 to 24) in Austria have used cannabis.

 - The average age that Austrians start using or trying cannabis is 15 years old.

 - Herbal cannabis is the most commonly seized drug in Austria, followed by cannabis resin (hash).

 Under the current law, cannabis can be cultivated in Austria, as long as it isn’t used for obtaining narcotics.
 This means that growers are free to cultivate plants in their hundreds, as long as they’re not going to be used to harvest THC.
 The law does not limit the THC content of the plants though, so both high-THC or high-CBD plants can legally be grown.

-This ruling means that over 250,000 clone plants are sold each year, in Vienna alone.
+Toni Straka from the Austrian Hemp Association estimates that up to 250,000 cuttings per month are sold in Austria.
 This has made the country a European market-leader in cannabis clones.
 They attract domestic and international buyers alike.
 For example, in Germany and Switzerland, cannabis seed sales are forbidden, so buyers cross the border to Austria to purchase their seeds and cuttings.

 There are a few areas of the country where the cannabis-clone business isn’t so well tolerated.
 For example, in Tirol and Salzburg, authorities occasionally prosecute the owners of ‘hemp greenhouses’ (the shops selling the clone plants).
 But usually, it’s only large operations with obvious illegal commercial intent that are punished with prison sentences.

 Attitudes to cannabis